jonathonchenvert/rust-learning/ch6_enums_and_pattern_matching/README.md

 with `if`, the condition needs to evaluate to a Boolean value, but here it can be any type.
 The type of `coin` in this example is the `Coin` enum.

 Next is the `match` arms, which has two parts: a pattern and some code.
-The first arm has a pattern that is the value of `Coin::Penny`, and the `=>` operator tgat separates the pattern and the code to run.
+The first arm has a pattern that is the value of `Coin::Penny`, and the `=>` operator that separates the pattern and the code to run.
 In this case, the code is just the value 1.
 Each arm is separated from the next with a comma.

 When the `match` expression executes, it compares the resultant value against the pattern of each arm in order.
 If a pattern matches the value, the code associated with that pattern is executed.
 If it doesn't match, execution continues to the next arm. `match` expressions can have as many values as possible.